-Bespoke Descriptor Level 3 Identification and Assessment Teaching and Learning Strategies and Interventions Additional advice and support Multi agency planning, Outside Agency advice and recommendations are followed Access arrangements considered Adjustments to Teaching Methods (continued) Wave 1 (Quality First Teaching) with a specific consideration for children with hearing loss Consideration of environmental factors that promote good listening and watching conditions Awareness that a pupil may need more time to complete tasks and that equality of access may mean that they need to do some things differently Flexibility of groupings allows for buddy support, effective language role models, and targeted teaching.
-Targeted, explicit learning of new vocabulary and key terminology across the curriculum.
-Build a relationship with the child or young person in your setting.
-Do not rely solely on the Key person/TA to teach, make time to work directly with children and young people.
-Provide opportunities for explicit learning of appropriate social behaviour.
+Bespoke Descriptor Level 3 Identification and Assessment Teaching and Learning Strategies and Interventions Additional advice and support

+Level 3 Strategies and interventions

+Multi agency planning, Outside Adjustments to Teaching Methods

+Agency advice and (continued)

+recommendations are followed Wave 1 (Quality First Teaching)

+with a specific consideration for

+Access arrangements considered children with hearing loss

+Consideration of environmental

+factors that promote good

+listening and watching conditions

+Awareness that a pupil may need

+more time to complete tasks and

+that equality of access may

+mean that they need to do some

+things differently

+Flexibility of groupings allows for

+buddy support, effective

+language role models, and

+targeted teaching.

+Targeted, explicit learning of new

+vocabulary and key terminology

+across the curriculum.

+Build a relationship with the child

+or young person in your setting.

+Do not rely solely on the Key

+person/TA to teach, make time to

+work directly with children and

+young people.

+Provide opportunities for explicit

+learning of appropriate social

+behaviour.

+Continued on next page